Beach: Effects on flora

 Changes in the shape of the beach may undermine the roots of large trees and other flora.
 Many beach adapted species (such as coconut palms) have a fine root system and large root ball which tends to withstand wave and wind action and tends to stabilize beaches better than other trees with a lesser root ball.

 Effects on adjacent land

 Erosion of beaches can expose less resilient soils and rocks to wind and wave action leading to undermining of coastal headlands eventually resulting in catastrophic collapse of large quantities of overburden into the shallows.
 This material may be distributed along the beach front leading to a change in the habitat as sea grasses and corals in the shallows may be buried or deprived of light and nutrients.

-Manmade erosion and accretion
+Humanmade erosion and accretion

-Coastal areas settled by man inevitably become subject to the effects of man-made structures and processes.
+Coastal areas settled by man inevitably become subject to the effects of human-made structures and processes.
 Over long periods of time, these influences may substantially alter the shape of the coastline, and the character of the beach.